tindandelion/rust-text-compression/_posts/2025-02-12-limit-ledger-size.md

 # Next steps

 Putting a limit to the number of known substrings impacts the overall algorithm performance, both in terms of speed and compression quality.
-I'm now going to experiment with that, to see the impact.
+I'm now going to [experiment with that][next-post], to see the impact.

 [mayne]: https://academic.oup.com/comjnl/article/18/2/157/374138
 [etudes]: https://www.goodreads.com/book/show/3924336-etudes-for-programmers
+[next-post]: {{site.baseurl}}/{% post_url 2025-02-16-experiments-with-ledger-limit %}